Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Results}

 \textbf{The number of co-changes is the most important feature, with feature importance 0.38.
 Path similarity and author similarity also positively influence the model’s performance, with feature importance of 0.05 and 0.04, respectively.} Table \ref{tab:rq3} shows the importance of the studied features.
 We find that the number of co-changes feature is the dominant one among all the studied features.
 The model trained on the dataset where the number of co-changes is shuffled reached only 0.4692 NDCG@5, showing that the feature has 0.3844 permutation importance.
 The rest of the features are not as important as the number of co-changes.
 However, we observe that the studied features still contribute positively to the prediction power of the model.
 We also notice that path similarity and authors similarity features are also important to the model.
-We notice that the argument name similarity feature has a negative impact on the prediction power of the model.
+However, we find that the argument name similarity feature has a negative impact on the prediction power of the model.
+A possible explanation is that argument names are often chosen in a highly local or context-dependent manner and may follow project- or developer-specific naming conventions.
+As a result, high argument name similarity does not necessarily imply a functional or evolutionary relationship between methods, and may instead introduce noise when combined with stronger historical features.
+In addition, argument names tend to be short and generic (e.g., \texttt{data}, \texttt{value}, \texttt{result}), which further limits their discriminative power.
+The slightly negative permutation importance suggests that this feature provides little useful information and may even interfere with the ranking learned from more informative features.
+From a practical perspective, this finding indicates that argument name similarity can be safely omitted without degrading model performance.